ahf/onion-vim/README.markdown

   called that either sets the `b:onion_file` variable to `1` or `0` depending on whether the file belongs to the Tor source tree or not.

+- `g:onion_disable_doxygen` (Default: 0):

+  This variable allows you to disable the Doxygen comment highlighting in C source and header files.

 ## Rust

 If your installed version of Vim doesn't come with support for the Rust